Praktikal-Education/demo-widget/README.md

 Response: `'teacher' | 'student' | undefined`

-Returns `undefined` if not in a slideshow context, meaning that there can be no groups and no roles in this case.
+Returns `undefined` if not in a slideshow context, it makes no sense to speak about roles if there are no groups.

 ### Websockets